jessepav/lacygoill-wiki-backup/awk/sed.md

    - it's inside a range of lines whose first and last contain a `b`
    - it's *not* inside a range of lines whose first and last contain an `a`

+##
+## How does sed compare the current input line address with a range?

+Here's  a probably  simplified  description  of the  algorithm  used  by sed  to determine whether the current input line matches a range:

+   - start from input line 1

+   - check whether the line matches the start of the range

+   - if it does, go to next line and compare it to the end of the range if not, go to next line and compare it to the start of the range

+   - continue until the current input line; each time there's a match reverse the comparison (start of range ↔ end of range)

+   - upon reaching the current input line, if sed is now comparing the line with the start of the range, and it doesn't match, it's considered to be outside the range; in *all* other cases, it's considered to be inside:

+       + if it's comparing the line with the start of the range and it matches, the line is considered to be the first line in a new range

+       + if it's comparing the line with the end of the range and it matches, the line is considered to be the last line in the current range

+       + if it's comparing the line with the end of the range and it does *not* match, the line is considered to be in the middle of the current range

+##
 ### What's the output of the next command?

     $ printf '%s\n' a b a b a | sed -n '/a/,/a/ { /b/p }'